jauhien/g-sorcery/docs/developer_instructions.rst

 There are two ways of using backend:

-- run it as a CLI tool manually
+- run it as a CLI tool manually (not recommended)

 - use its integration with layman